 How to Stop Feeling Invisible

 Work invisibility is tied to your voice.
+How do you deal with being overlooked at work.
 If you’re not vocal about speaking up in meetings or when your authority is questioned you’ll need to change.
 We become invisible when we choose to opt out and not be visible.
 Makes sense right?
 If it’s easier for you not to make waves, then you’ve likely chosen your role and defined yourself as invisible.

 Friends ignoring your texts and not returning your calls?
 If your friendship is one you value, then find a quiet time to have a conversation that breaks through the BS.
 Don’t confront your friend, just ask quietly if there’s something bothering them or if they’d like to talk about it.
 Be prepared to listen.
 Sometimes when we feel we’re being ignored or have become invisible, we’ve contributed in some way.